enricllagostera/how-not-to-use-a-phone/docs/index.md

 ---
-title: About
+title: how *not* to use a phone
 ---
+## About

-Design explorations of smartphones as basis for DIY alternative controllers.
-This website consists of the design logs and some reflections on this process.
+This project is focused on creating design explorations of smartphones as basis for DIY alternative controllers.
+It involves the use of different tools for app development, as well as experiments with the play affordances of smartphone sensing and materials.
+This page provides access to design logs, documentation, prototypes and some reflections on this process.

-Created by [Enric Llagostera](http://enric.llagostera.com.br), for an independent study project (Winter 2019).
+Created by [Enric Llagostera](http://enric.llagostera.com.br), for an independent study project (Winter 2019) under the supervision of Rilla Khaled.